geosoft1/tools/HOWTO.md

         fatal: remote error:
           GitHub is offline for maintenance.
 See http://status.github.com for more info.

-Due to maintenance procedure sites can be inaccesible.
+Due to maintenance procedure this sites can be inaccessible.
 You must try later.

         Permission denied (publickey).